-...in like a really strange way.
-And I say that because there's something about the people that she kills, where it's almost like they deserve it.
+Well, that's good, I hope people do.
+In like a really strange way, that is.
+And I say that because there's something about the people who she kills, where it's almost like they deserve it.
 No one deserves to die, but it kind of satisfies our thirst for justice, which is a mindfuck isn't it?